 The findings are certainly interesting and it’s clear we need further research to understand how mind-body interventions connect to our eating habits and other healthy activities, said Buric.

 She also added this initial review is a great starting point that allows future research to perform a more in-depth analysis on the most popular mind-body activities.
-The review along with its findings was published in the Frontiers in Immunology journal, on June 16th.
+The review, along with its findings, was published in the Frontiers in Immunology journal.